open-source-labs/Swell/README.md

 ## Getting Started

-Visit www.getswell.io for a download link.
+Visit www.getswell.io to download the latest release.

 Swell is currently only supported on OS X with future support planned for Linux and Windows.